ChristyGHanson/christyghanson.github.io/pages/cv.md

 Proofread historically significant books in preparation for the Project Gutenberg public archive.

-### Editor
+### Proofreader & Editor

-I proofread and edit content, and I also coach writers.
+Proofread and edit college essays, copy, and articles for publication.